binance/binance-spot-api-docs/fix-api.md

 Sent by the client to cancel all open orders on a symbol.

+> [!NOTE]
-**Note:** All orders of the account will be canceled, including those placed in different connections.
+> All orders of the account will be canceled, including those placed in different connections.

 | Tag | Name                  | Type   | Required | Description                                                                                                    |
 |-----|-----------------------|--------|----------|----------------------------------------------------------------------------------------------------------------|